hazama-yuinyan/picopico_sequencer/README.md

 As mentioned above, you can't run the program out of the box.
 To run the program, you need to have the __dojo__ library in proper directory.
 There are two ways to do that.
 One is to download __dojo__ files and move the files to the proper directory by yourself.
 And the other is to simply use the `git submodule` commands.
 In detail you must first execute `git submodule init` on the root directory of the project and then just type `git submodule update`.
-Then it will collect all the modules the program needs and take you to the immediate launch of the program.
+Then it will collect all modules the program needs and will immediately take you to the tour of the program.

+## Just before the release...
+At the very end of development, you must build the program to reduce HTTPRequests and program size.
+To do that, you must just invoke the build.sh at the root directory of the project.

 ## Dependent Open Source Projects
   * [dojo] for the great graphical user interfaces
   * [treehugger] for the AST of MML parsing
   * [jasmine] for testing framework

-## Links to dependent projects
+## Links to dependency projects
 I'd like to say a big "Thank you" to all developers and contributors of these projects!

 [dojo]: http://dojotoolkit.org/